 - a UK recognised body or a body in receipt of public funding as an HEI (higher education institution); or

-- an overseas higher education institution and you have been undertaking a short-term study abroad programme in the UK; or
+- an overseas higher education institution and you have been doing a short-term study abroad programme in the UK; or

 - an embedded college offering pathway courses (this does not include pre-sessional courses); or

 - an independent school

-There are currently two exceptions to the requirement to hold current Tier 4 or Tier 2 status (see the boxes on the right).
+There are currently only two exceptions to the requirement to hold current Tier 4 or Tier 2 status (see the boxes on the right).
 If you wish to apply under one of these exceptions, we advise that you speak to an immigration adviser before you apply and that you include a letter with your application explaining your situation.

-permission to study in the UK, either under Tier 4 or under the student rules that were in place before Tier 4 was introduced on 31 March 2009,

-CAS confirms that you are making academic progress in your studies.
+permission to study in the UK, either under Tier 4 or under the student rules that were in place before Tier 4 was introduced on 31 March 2009, your CAS must confirm that you are making academic progress in your studies.
 For information about this see the Home Office's Tier 4 policy guidance, paragraphs 56-78.